Water Well Drilling in Parker County, TX

 - Primary aquifer: Paluxy / Antlers formations

-- Most common use: Domestic — also irrigation, stock & commercial
+- Most common use: Domestic, plus irrigation, stock, and commercial use

-Residential drilling in Parker County typically runs $15,000–$40,000+ depending on depth and which formation you hit.
-The wide depth range here means site-specific conditions matter more than in some neighboring counties.
+Residential drilling in Parker County typically starts around $25,000+, and many projects land in the $30,000+ range once pump equipment, trenching, electrical, and final hookup are included.
+The county’s wide depth range means site-specific conditions matter more here than they do in some neighboring areas.

 - Pump & pressure system: $3,000-$8,000